For a loved one with Alzheimer’s, what you need is a plan to help you manage the holidays — and everyone’s expectations.

-But knowing the statistics doesn’t make it any easier to face the holidays with a loved one who is grappling with these cognitive changes.
-What you need is a plan to help you manage the holidays — and everyone’s expectations.
+But knowing the statistics doesn’t make it any easier to face the holidays with a loved one who is grappling with Alzheimer’s associated cognitive changes.

 - Prepare your guests in advance.
 Before you start preparing the turkey and all the trimmings (or a vegetarian version of the holiday meal, if that’s your preference), prepare friends and family for the changes they’ll encounter in your senior loved one.
 As Alzheimer’s advocate Maria Shriver shared at her Kensington conversation in October, understanding the risks and causes of Alzheimer’s — which affects women disproportionately to men — is the first step in eradicating this brain scourge.
 And this means talking about it.

 - Plan reasonably.
-Maybe the gang has always gathered at your house for the holidays — and maybe this is no longer viable, given your additional responsibilities.
+Maybe the gang has always gathered at your house for the holidays — and maybe this is no longer viable, given your additional responsibilities to care for a loved one who has Alzheimer’s.
 Perhaps you can scale back the celebration by inviting fewer guests, or turn the event into a potluck, asking those who will participate to bring a vegetable dish or dessert offering.
 Most people want to help in ways that are feasible for them.
 If you know a relative or friend who will be coming is not a cook, assure them a store-bought pie or side dish is perfectly okay!

 - Host a brunch or lunch in lieu of dinner.
-People with dementia may experience sundown syndrome, a state of confusion, often accompanied by agitation, which occurs in late afternoon and evening.
+People with Alzheimer’s and dementia may experience sundown syndrome, a state of confusion, often accompanied by agitation, which occurs in late afternoon and evening.
+Holidays often have celebrations later in the day, but may not be best for one affected by Alzheimer’s associated sundowning.
 To avoid sundowning, you may want to hold your celebration earlier in the day, when it’s light outside.
 If it’s a rainy or snowy day with darkened skies, be sure to have a brightly lit room for the gathering.
 This will help your loved one to feel calmer.
 It’s a good idea to limit their caffeine and sugar intake as well.